Kakatiya dynasty: Architecture

 A notable trend during the dynastic period was the construction of reservoirs for irrigation in the uplands, around 5000 of which were built by warrior families subordinate to the Kakatiyas.
-The dramatically altered the possibilities for development in the sparsely populated dry areas.
+This dramatically altered the possibilities for development in the sparsely populated dry areas.
 Many of these edifices, often called "tanks", including the large examples at Pakala and Ramappa, are still used today.

 Another notable architectural feature of the dynasty relates to temples.
 Even before the arrival of the dynasty, there were large, well-established and well-endowed Hindu places of worship in the relatively populous delta areas; however, the temples of the uplands, which were smaller and less cosmopolitan in origin and funding, did not exist until the Kakatiya period.
 In the lowlands, where Brahmins were numerous, the temples had long benefited from a desire to build social networks for the purposes of domestic and foreign trade, as well as for obtaining grazing rights in the face of competition; in the uplands, the endowment of the buildings was often associated with the construction and continued maintenance of reservoirs and enabled a different type of networking based on political hierarchies.
 The strengthening of those hierarchies, which was achieved in part by donating land for the temples and then attending worship, was necessary as the inland agrarian society grew rapidly in number and location.